AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-3-labs/README.md

 `helm uninstall rancher -n cattle-system` {{ execute }}

+Sometimes, due to odd lab server config, this will hang up.
+If it doesn't complete in about 2 minutes, press `Ctrl+C` and run the below command.

+`kubectl create -f https://raw.githubusercontent.com/rancher/rancher-cleanup/main/deploy/rancher-cleanup.yaml` {{ execute }}

+This is a removal script based on the following repo: https://github.com/rancher/rancher-cleanup
 ____

 ## Section 3: Lab 2 - Adding a Kubernetes cluster to Rancher MCM